binarygraka/master-thesis-template/README.md

     `\setFancyHdr` should be called when using custom margins for proper header/footer dimensions

     `\ifsetMargin` is deprecated, please use `\ifsetCustomMargin` instead.

+*  `smallspace`: Use `smallspace` in options, to decrease the space on top of the chapter title in "Eidesstaatliche Erklärung", "Danksagung" und "Kurzinformation/Abstract".
+Default is false.

+* `customtitlespacing`: Use `customtitlespacing` in options to activate custom titel spaces, which can be defined in the `preamble.tex`.
+Custom title spaces will override print/online title space setup.

+* `customtitlestyle`: Use `customtitlestyle` in options to activate custom title styles, which can be defined in the preamble.tex.
+Custom title styles will override print/online title style setup.

 *   `index`: Including this option builds the index, which is placed at the end of the thesis.